Jaisalmer district: Geography

 The Jaisalmer district lies in the Thar Desert, which straddles the border of India and Pakistan.
 It is bound in the northeast by Bikaner District, in the east by Jodhpur District, in the south by Barmer District, and in the west and north by Pakistan.

 The district is located within a rectangle lying between 26°.4’ –28°.23' north parallel and 69°.20'-72°.42' east meridians.

 The international border adjacent to the district is around 464 km long.

 Jaisalmer is almost entirely a sandy landscape, forming a part of the great Indian desert.
 The general aspect of the area is that of an interminable sea of sandhills, of all shapes and sizes, some rising to a height of almost 150 ft.
 The hills in the west are covered with log bushes, while those in the east feature tufts of long grass.
 Water is scarce, and generally brackish; the average depth of the wells is said to be about 250 ft.
 There are no perennial streams, and only one small river, the Kakni, which, after flowing a distance of 28 m, spreads over a large surface of flat ground and forms a lake called the Bhuj-Jhil.
 The climate is hot and dry.
 Throughout Jaisalmer crops such as bajra, jowar, motif, and til, are grown; spring crops of wheat and barley are very rare.
 Owing to the scant rainfall, irrigation is almost unknown except for small areas irrigated by lift canals of Indira Gandhi Canal Project.

 Climate

+The climate is hot arid (Köppen: BWh).

+Paleontology

+In 2021, a Middle Jurassic hybodont Strophodus jaisalmerensis was named in a reference to this district and the geologic formation of the same name where its holotype was found.